 APPINIT.INFare packaged in the (compressed and digitally signed) cabinet file

-Expand.exefrom prior versions of Windows NT ignore the paths and junk them!
+Expand.exefrom prior versions of Windows NT ignores the paths and junks them; use

 The setup script

 Note: on systems with AMD64 alias x64 processor architecture, the installation must be run in the native (64-bit) execution environment to install

 APPINIT.DLLfor both processor architectures!